 We are part of the Hornsey & Wood Green (HWG) Constituency Labour Party (CLP), and anyone under the age of 27 who is a member of the Labour Party will automatically become a member of this Young Labour Group.

 We work collaboratively with the CLP and other liberation Groups, as well as organising independently.
-We have two General Committee (GC) delegates for our Group, and support HWG CLP by campaigning during local and national elections.
+We have a General Committee (GC) delegate for our group, and support HWG CLP by campaigning during local and national elections.

 We typically organise door knocking or phone banking sessions to get the word out about our incredible candidates.
 We need to make sure that young people’s voices are heard at all levels of the Party.
 We therefore also always encourage HWG Young Labour members to put themselves forward to represent the area at national Conferences and events.

-In addition, we hold ad hoc events like speaker panels, and most recently in July 2018 we organised a Trans Women are Women solidarity event where we had guest speakers talking about their experiences of oppression and what the left needs to do to be more inclusive of trans women.
+In addition, we hold ad hoc events like speaker panels, for example, we organised a Trans Women are Women solidarity event where we had guest speakers talking about their experiences of oppression and what the left needs to do to be more inclusive of trans women.
 Read about the event here.

-In June 2018 we launched our survey on insecure work and the gig economy and how that impacts on young people.
-This is a survey aimed at all young people not only in HWG but also in Greater London, and we will use the results to better understand people’s experiences and what we can do to support them.
-Read about the event here.
+We organised our own survey on insecure work and the gig economy and how that impacts on young people.
+This was aimed at all young people not only in HWG but also in Greater London, and we hope to use the results to better understand people’s experiences and what we can do to support them.
+Read about this here.

-Finally, HWG Young Labour organises demonstrations, including to date a protest outside the Crouch End Picturehouse cinema to demand the living wage, sick and holiday pay, pensions and union recognition, and we support other movements such as the McDonalds Strike.
+HWG Young Labour organises demonstrations, for example in the past we’ve organised a protest outside the Crouch End Picturehouse cinema to demand the living wage, sick and holiday pay, pensions and union recognition.
+We support other movements such as Black Lives Matter protests locally and, in the past, the McDonalds Strike.